On algebraic curves with many automorphisms in characteristic p: Introduction

 \begin{theorem} \rm{\cite[Theorem 1.1 and Theorem 1.2]{GK}} Let $\K$ be an algebraically closed field of odd characteristic $p$ and let $\cX$ be an algebraic curve defined over $\K$.
 If $\cX$ has even genus $g \geq 2$ and at least $900g^2$ automorphisms then its $p$-rank $\gamma$ is equal to zero.
 If $\cX$ is of arbitrary genus $g \geq 2$ and it has a solvable automorphism group of order at least $84pg^2/(p-2)$ then the $p$-rank of $\cX$ is zero. \end{theorem}

 In this paper we analyze large automorphism groups of curves of arbitrary genus $g \geq 2$ giving a partial answer to Open Problem \ref{op}.
 The following theorem summarizes our main results.

-\begin{theorem} Let $G$ be an automorphism group of an algebraic curve $\cX$ of genus $g \geq 2$, defined over a field of odd characteristic $p$. \begin{enumerate} \item If $|G| > 24g^2$ then either $G$ has a unique (non-tame) short orbit or it has exactly two short orbits, one tame and one non-tame. \item If $G$ has exactly one non-tame short orbit then $|G| \leq 336g^2$. \item If $|G| \geq 60g^2$ and $G$ has exactly one non-tame short orbit then $\gamma(\cX)$ is positive and congruent to zero modulo $p$. \item If $|G| \geq 900g^2$ then $G$ has exactly one non-tame short orbit $O_1$ and one tame short orbit $O_2$.
-If $\cX/G_P^{(1)}$ is rational for $P \in O_1$ and the stabilizer $G_{P,R}$ with $R \in O_1 \setminus \{P\}$, is either a $p$-group or a prime-to-p group then $\gamma(\cX)$ is zero.
+\begin{theorem} Let $G$ be an automorphism group of an algebraic curve $\cX$ defined over a field of odd characteristic $p$.
+Denote with $g \geq 2$ and $\gamma$ the genus and the $p$-rank of $\cX$ respectively. \begin{enumerate} \item If $|G| > 24g^2$ then either $G$ has a unique (non-tame) short orbit or it has exactly two short orbits, one tame and one non-tame. \item If $G$ has exactly one non-tame short orbit then $|G| \leq 336g^2$. \item If $|G| \geq 60g^2$ and $G$ has exactly one non-tame short orbit then $\gamma$ is positive and congruent to zero modulo $p$. \item If $|G| \geq 900g^2$ then $G$ has exactly one non-tame short orbit $O_1$ and one tame short orbit $O_2$.
+If $\cX/G_P^{(1)}$ is rational for $P \in O_1$ and the stabilizer $G_{P,R}$ with $R \in O_1 \setminus \{P\}$ is either a $p$-group or a prime-to-p group then $\gamma$ is zero.

 \end{enumerate} \end{theorem}